chandrikadeb7/Hacktoberfest_2021/Task 1/SplitTheString-codechef/problem.md

 ### Constraints

-1≤T≤104
+1≤T≤10^4

-2≤N≤105
+2≤N≤10^5

 |S|=N

-S contains only lowercase English letters the sum of N over all test cases does not exceed 106
+S contains only lowercase English letters the sum of N over all test cases does not exceed 10^6

 ### Example Input

 5

 6

 cabda

 21

 yourcrushlovesyouback

 16

 wubbalubbadubdub

 5

 split

 7

 splitit

 ### Example Output

 YES

 NO

 YES

 NO

 YES

-Explanation
+### Explanation

 Example case 1: We can choose "cabd" as A and "ab" as B. We can see that A+B=S and B is a substring of A.